Comparing orthogonal calculus and calculus with Reality: Introduction

 \begin{thm*}[Proposition~{\ref{prop: homogeneous invariant under QE}}] Let $n$ be a non-negative integer.
 The identity functor induces an equivalence of $\infty$-categories between the $\infty$-category of $n$-homogeneous functors based on free $C_2$-spaces and the $\infty$-category of $n$-homogeneous functors based on cofree $C_2$-spaces. \end{thm*}

-We further show that calculus with Reality may be modelled on cofree $C_2$-spaces by demonstrating that the equivalence of $\infty$-categories between the $\infty$-category of $n$-homogeneous functors and the $\infty$-category of spectra with an action of $C_2\ltimes U(n)$ coming from the classication of $n$-homogeneous functors naturally lifts to a suitable euqivalence between the cofree models.
+We further show that calculus with Reality may be modelled on cofree $C_2$-spaces by demonstrating that the equivalence of $\infty$-categories between the $\infty$-category of $n$-homogeneous functors and the $\infty$-category of spectra with an action of $C_2\ltimes U(n)$ coming from the classification of $n$-homogeneous functors naturally lifts to a suitable equivalence between the cofree models.
 The following result is a combination of the results in $\S$\ref{subsection: cofree differentiation}.

 \begin{thm*} There is a commutative diagram

 of adjoint pairs in which every adjoint pair induces an equivalence of $\infty$-categories. \end{thm*}